 In other cases, permission to use a particular library in non-free programs enables a greater number of people to use a large body of free software.
-For example, permission to use the GNU C Library in non-free programs enables many more people to use the whole GNU operating system, as well as its variant, the GNU/Linux operating system.
+For example, permission to use the GNU C Library in non-free programs enables many more people to use the whole GNU operating system, as well as its variant, the GNU/Library permission to use the system.